BelgianBiodiversityPlatform/python-dwca-reader/doc/index.rst

 It supports most common features from the Darwin Core Archive standard, including extensions and `Simple Darwin Core`_ expressed as text (aka Archives consisting of a single CSV data file, possibly with Metadata but without Metafile).

-It officially supports Python 2.7, 3.5, 3.6 and has been reported to work on Jython by at least one user.
+It officially supports Python 2.7 and 3.5+ and has been reported to work on Jython by at least one user.
 It works on Linux, Mac OS and since v0.10.2 also on Windows.

 Status
 ------